cryptochap/cryptochap/README.md

 I'm a software developer, experienced in building web applications with focus on accessibility.

-I also work across data science and cloud development.
+I also work across bitcoin and lightning network, data processing and cloud development.

 Checkout my website on [samsonolusegun.xyz](https://www.samsonolusegun.xyz)